Las Palmas de Gran Canaria Introduction Walking Tour, Las Palmas de Gran Canaria

 5) Casa de Colon (Columbus House)

-Built on the site of the former residence of the Island’s Governor, the Columbus House holds a pivotal place in the city's heritage.
+Built on the site of the former residence of the island’s governor, the Columbus House holds a pivotal place in the city's heritage.
 In 1492, just fourteen years after the city's foundation, Christopher Columbus made his first stop in Gran Canaria, a momentous event that is commemorated within the walls of this iconic museum.
 Columbus returned to the island on subsequent voyages, further cementing its place in maritime history.

-The museum itself is a treasure trove of exhibits and artifacts that bring Columbus' voyages to life.
+The museum itself is a treasure trove of exhibits and artifacts that bring Columbus's voyages to life.
 Magnificent patios and exhibition halls invite visitors to delve into the explorer's travels, his interactions with the Canary Islands, and the historical connections between the archipelago and the Americas.
 Through immersive displays, visitors can explore the history of Las Palmas de Gran Canaria, learn about pre-Columbian America, and marvel at the museum's impressive art collection.

 6